SolPaw321/SymkomPraktyki2025/README.md

 pip install ansys-fluent-core==0.33.0
 ```

+This project is working with 25R2 ANSYS env.

 # Important note before use
 The geometry allows for the generation of a vertical-axis wind turbine model in both 3D and 2D versions.
+Also, we do not recommend changing the names of components.

 Full meshing currently works only for the previously generated 3D model.
 Work on this is ongoing.